f4exb/sdrangel/plugins/samplesource/rtlsdr/readme.md

 For bands even higher in the frequency spectrum the GHz digits are not really significant so you can have them set at 1 GHz.
 Thus to receive the 10368 MHz frequency at 432 MHz you would set the translating frequency to 1368 - 432 = 936 MHz.
 Note that in this case the frequency of the LO used in the mixer of the transverter is set at 9936 MHz.

+The Hz precision allows a fine tuning of the transverter LO offset

 <h4>4a.2: Translating frequency enable/disable</h4>

 Use this toggle button to activate or deactivate the frequency translation